CodeAfu/EmailManagementSystemDS/README.md

 # Email Management System
 - Visual Studio C++ CLI project (C++17)
 - Compatible with VSCode Debug features
-- Call "run.bat" to run the project on terminal
+- Use "run.bat" to run the project on terminal

 ## Contribution Instructions
 - Keep Code Clean and Readable
 - Use the predefined Email and User classes
+- **Do NOT add pointer fields to the Email class** (its for our sanity, trust me)
 - Use the predefined Stack and Queue data structures.
 Feel free to modify or create a new one if necessary
 - Make sure the project runs before you contribute your code.
 If possible, test with the latest changes on Github.

 ## Development Tasks
 - User Class [🔨]